Drosera affinis

 :

 Not picky.
-I use 1:1 peat: sand (silica).
+I prefer using long-fibered sphagnum or live sphagnum.
+I also use 1:1 peat: sand (silica).
 Small amounts of perlite can be added as well.
-I think LFS or live sphagnum could work as well

 Be sure to rinse your media before you use it